 Economic systems, like capitalism, communism, and socialism, don’t produce or destroy anything.
 People do.
 Economic systems are simply descriptions of the rules and patterns by which people act, individually and collectively through, for example, governments, trade unions, and companies.
 Some systems encourage, others discourage.
 Some are efficient, others wasteful.

 During the 1980s, hard work and personal enterprise were returning to the fore, while changes from the recent past left as many as three million Britons unemployed.
 In the British television series Shelley, James Shelley was unperturbed.
 He was comfortably unemployed, while a woman gloated to him about the money she made, as if there were something virtuous about it.
 “You’re a real estate agent!” or something like that, he dismissed her.
 “You don’t make money, you move it around.”

 Real estate agents replicated.
 The best plumber I knew was honest enough to telephone and candidly tell my wife, “I can’t make it today.
 I’ve been out last night on a blinder.”
 Steve married, tired of plumbing, sat a financial services course, and became a real estate agent.
 I miss him being a plumber.

 Through the course of my working life, there’s become a never-ending array of people whose jobs aren’t just about money at some ultimate level (as most jobs are), but are manifestly about money.
 Brokers trade not just real estate and shares but mortgages, insurance, and pretty well everything else bought and sold.
 Not merely accountants, there are financial officers, investors, merchant bankers, fund managers, and financial advisers: people with nothing to do but rearrange other people’s money, collecting fees on the way.

-They were some of the people within the businesses at which I first worked as a corporate lawyer: those I call TNT Shipping & Development Limited, Holyman Limited, Otter Gold Mines Limited, and Cement Australia.
-They were essentially everyone within the fund management business I call Babcock & Brown, at which I then worked: a multibillion-dollar assembly line from which individuals came and to which they and I came to herd, although they didn’t come very often.
+They were some of the people within the businesses at which I first worked as a corporate lawyer: TNT Shipping & Development Limited, Holyman Limited, Otter Gold Mines Limited, and Cement Australia.
+They were essentially everyone within the funds management business Babcock & Brown, at which I then worked: a multibillion-dollar assembly line from which individuals came and to which they and I came to herd, although they didn’t come very often.